UCLA-CS130/Mr.-Robot-et-al./assets/new-features.md

 A browser's developer tools should show an `200 OK` response.
 Then:

-* Refresh the page, and a `304 Redirect` (to cache) or `200 OK (cached)` should occur, as the browser is locally caching the content.
+* Refresh the page, and a `200 OK (cached)` should occur, as the browser is locally caching the content.
 * Wait 5 seconds, and refresh the page again.
 A `200 OK` response should once again be seen, as the content has expired.

 The above can be repeated with any static file.

-### HTTP Basic Authentication

-* What is the feature?
-* Use-cases for it
-* Notable implementation details
-* Demo walkthrough instructions for each new feature
-    - And some way to demonstrate that we're not just hard-coding

 ## Core Lightning Features